mfitzp/theolb/molecular-biology/c-elegans-microinjection.rst

 C. elegans microinjection
 ========================================================================================================

+.. sectionauthor:: ianchinsang <chinsang@queensu.ca>

-.. sectionauthor:: Ian Chin-Sang <chinsang@queensu.ca>
+Contributed by Ian Chin-Sang <chinsang@queensu.ca>
-.. tags:: dna,pcr,molecular-biology,celegans,transgenic,model-organisms,worm,microinjection

 One way to make transgenic animals in C. elegans  we use a microinjection technique.
 Briefly, a  DNA construct (plasmid, cosmid or YAC) or PCR product with your gene(s) of interest is mixed with a co-injection marker and injected into the distal gonad (syncytium).
 The injected DNA is taken up into the mature oocyte's nucleus.
 The DNA exists as an extrachromosomal array (i.e. not integrated in the chromosome) which segregates randomly and can be lost, that is why we need a marker to follow which animals have the array.
 F1 progeny that show the co-injection marker phenotype are picked and transgenic lines are established by keeping those animals that segregate the array in their F2 generation.
 Usually 1 in 10  F1 progeny with the array will give you a transgenic line.

 Typical injection concentration:

->
->* 1-30 ng/ul Test plasmid
+* 1-30 ng/ul Test plasmid
->* 30  ng/ul co-injection marker (common markers pRF4 (roller) or p
+* 30  ng/ul co-injection marker (common markers pRF4 (roller) or p

->
->Use pBluescript (or other plasmid)   to bring total concentration of DNA to 100 ng/ul.
+Use pBluescript (or other plasmid)   to bring total concentration of DNA to 100 ng/ul.

->
->We do not use injection buffer T.E./E.B.  or water seems to work fine.
+We do not use injection buffer T.E./E.B.  or water seems to work fine.